Is your signage ADA compliant?

 1. Safety

-You don't want anyone to come to harm on your property.
 With ADA signs, you can alert all customers and employees to potential danger.
 You can direct everyone where to go and what to do in the event of an emergency so that everyone remains safe and unharmed.

 2. Protection From Lawsuits and Fines

-If the worst should happen and someone does become injured on your property, your ADA-compliant signs on your property alerting visitors and employees to potential danger may prevent you from being sued or cause such a lawsuit to be dismissed.
+If the worst should happen and someone does become injured on your property, your ADA signs on your property alerting visitors and employees to potential danger may prevent you from being sued or cause such a lawsuit to be dismissed.
 Businesses that are not compliant with the law may be subject to heavy fines.

-4. Large, Loyal Customer Base
+3. Large, Loyal Customer Base

 Compliance Guidelines for ADA Signs

-2. Braille and Raised Letters
+1. Braille and Raised Letters

 An important feature of ADA signs is that they must be able to be read by people with visual impairments.
-You will need to include Braille dots on signage and they must be rounded rather than square, and rendered in lowercase letters except for proper nouns.
+You will need to include Braille dots on signage, and they must be rounded rather than square, and rendered in lowercase letters except for proper nouns.

 Raised letters must be no larger than two inches and no smaller than 5/8 of an inch and should be rendered in a sans-serif font.

-3. Sign Contrast
+2. Sign Contrast

 Another way the ADA requires you to enhance the visibility of signs is with high contrast between the background and the lettering.
 If the background is dark, the lettering must be in a light color that stands out, and vice versa.
 The ADA also limits the choices of colors you can use.

-4. Sign Placement
+3. Sign Placement

 ADA signs must be accessible for people with visual impairments to find and touch.
 For that reason, the characters on the sign must be no higher than 60 inches from the floor and no lower than 48 inches.
-An exception is signs next to elevator cars.

-The rules that govern where a door sign should be placed are intended to allow individuals to read the sign safely without danger of being hit if someone should open the door.
-The general rule is that the sign should be located on the wall next to the latch side of the door, but there are different requirements for doors that open outward, doors without a latch that swing inward, and double doors.
+The rules that govern where a door sign should be placed are intended to allow individuals to read the sign safely without the danger of being hit if someone should open the door.
+The general rule is that the sign should be located on the wall next to the latch side of the door, but there are different requirements for doors that open outward, doors without a latch that swing inward and double doors.

 A Sign Company That Understands ADA Regulations